shafeen/chaz/README.md

 };

 function __(mongoose, MyService) {
-    // mongoose and MyService will be injected usable in this scope
+    // mongoose and MyService will be injected and usable in this scope

     class MyFancyServiceClass {
         constructor() {